archettialberto/airlab_server_guidelines/docs/server_guidelines/docker.md

 # Docker Survival Guide

-Welcome to the Docker Survival Guide! :whale: In this guide, we will walk you through the process of building Docker images on the `Westworld` Lab Server.
+Welcome to the Docker Survival Guide! :whale: In this guide, we will walk you through the process of building Docker images on the AIRLab Servers.
 Docker allows you to create reproducible and isolated environments, ensuring consistent results across different systems.
 By following the steps below, you will be able to set up a Docker image with the necessary dependencies and a virtual environment to run your experiments seamlessly. :robot: